mkhavari01/mkhavari01/README.md

-a Learner in Maktab Sharif <br> and a Computer Student at AUT and a footballer
+a Learner in Maktab Sharif <br> and a Computer Student at AUT <br>
+footballer player for umid baki